-I have clues from John's death records, from early census records, descendancy research, online trees, city directories, and probate records.
+I have clues from John's death records, early census records, descendancy research, online trees, city directories, and probate records.

 In Cincinnati land records, I hope to find:

-connections for John to Elizabeth, New Jersey.
+Connections for John to Elizabeth, New Jersey.

-when John purchased his first property in Cincinnati, Ohio.
+When John purchased his first property in Cincinnati, Ohio.

-additional evidence about John's likely cousins from Elizabeth, New Jersey - George, Major, and Edward Townley.
+Additional evidence about John's likely cousins from Elizabeth, New Jersey - George, Major, and Edward Townley.

-property transferred from Effingham Townley to a John Townley of Cincinnati
+Property transferred from Effingham Townley to a John Townley of Cincinnati.

-any sale of lands by a John Townley of Cincinnati
+Any sale of lands by a John Townley of Cincinnati

-investigate likely cousins from Elizabeth, New Jersey - George, Major, and Edward Townley for patterns or shared property from a common ancestor.
+Investigate likely cousins from Elizabeth, New Jersey—George, Major, and Edward Townley—for patterns or shared property from a common ancestor.

 Watch this research process in action in this video.